-How to Cite a YouTube Video in APA, MLA, Chicago, and Four More Styles
+How to Cite a YouTube Video in MLA, APA, Chicago & 4 More Styles

 YouTube is now one of the most-cited sources in undergraduate writing — sometimes legitimately (a lecture, an interview, a documentary clip), sometimes as the original source for footage or a primary statement, and sometimes when it shouldn’t be (a content creator’s opinion treated as expert evidence).
 The format is straightforward once you know which two complications to handle: who counts as the author, and how to pinpoint the part of the video you actually used.
 This guide walks through both, with the same video formatted side by side in each of the seven styles.

-The shortest answer: the channel that uploaded the video is the author.
-When a different person is identified as the creator — a host, a guest, a named lecturer — list the person too.
+The shortest answer: in most styles the channel that uploaded the video is the author.
+When a different person is identified as the creator — a host, a guest, a named lecturer — MLA and Chicago put that person in the author slot; the other styles keep the channel as author and name the person in your sentence.
 Cite the upload date, the platform name (YouTube), and the URL.
 For a specific moment in the video, add the timestamp to the in-text citation, never to the reference list entry.

 What counts as a “YouTube video”